A6 (Croatia): History

 In 1996, construction of the A6 motorway resumed, and in 1997, a further 30 km of expressway between Oštrovica and Kupjak was completed.
 In December 1997, the government of the Republic of Croatia founded the Autocesta Rijeka–Zagreb company and tasked it with operating the completed sections of motorway and the construction of the remainder of the route.
 The new motorway operator resumed construction in three stages.
 During the first stage, 60.18 km of expressway between Kupjak and Karlovac were completed by the end of June 2004, comprising 60.18 km of motorway and semi-motorway.
 In the second stage, the expressway was upgraded to a full motorway by the end of October 2008.
 This stage required additional construction along 55.57 km of the route.
 The upgraded motorway was officially opened on October 22, 2008, by Prime Minister Ivo Sanader at a ceremony held at the southern portal of Tuhobić Tunnel.
 The opening ceremony coincided with opening of a new bridge over the river Mura on the border between Croatia and Hungary, connecting the A4 to the Hungarian M7 motorway.
 Thus the route spanning Budapest–Zagreb–Rijeka was completed as a modern motorway.
 Construction costs incurred are estimated at 661.5 million euros.
 Even though Hrvatske autoceste normally develops motorways in Croatia, the A6 motorway is operated and maintained by Autocesta Rijeka–Zagreb.

 From 31 January to 2 February 2014, while S and SW geostrophic wind dominated, freezing rain fell on Gorski Kotar, glazing the entire region.
-It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It wrecked roofs, power lines an forests, causing power loss for about 14,000 households in Gorski Kotar, or about 80% of its population.
 Because of power lines falling on the A6, the highway was closed in of Rijeka between Bosiljevo and Kikovica, and between Kikovica and Delnice in the direction of Zagreb.